sjt4825/MCA-2022/README.md

 # Week 5

+For week 5 we were tasked to create a metadata schema of at least 5 elements that we can apply to our theme.
+The elements I chose to include are the title, composer, lyricist, band members (castList tag), album (seriesStmt tag) and encoder.

 # Week 8

 For week 8 we had to pick 3 tracks relating to our theme.
 For each track, we had to make a table of metadata then create a spectrogram.